Rhedir gan School of History, Law and Social Sciences

 Trefnydd: Dr Teresa Crew

 Social policy is everywhere - from TV's love affair with 'benefits cheats', to when you see someone selling the Big Issue or the latest gaffe by an MP.
 In its broadest sense, social policy aims to improve the well-being of society.
 This module focuses on how and why certain social issues become identified as ‘social problems’.
-We will unpack classic ‘social problems’ such as homelessness, domestic abuse, sexual harassment and NEETs, identifying the way in which social policy responds to these problems.
-We will then consider if there are other methods of addressing these social problems.
+We will unpack classic ‘social problems’ such as homelessness, domestic abuse, poverty and NEETs and identify the way in which social policy responds to these problems.
+We will then consider if there are other methods that could address these societal concerns.

 The workshop format will use local and contemporary social problems Subjects may include, but are not limited to: